Mawlid: History

 According to the hypothesis of Nico Kaptein of Leiden University, the Mawlid was initiated by the Fatimids.
 It has been stated, "The idea that the celebration of the mawlid originated with the Fatimid dynasty has today been almost universally accepted among both religious polemicists and secular scholars."
-Annemarie Schimmel also says that the tendency to celebrate the memory of the Prophet's birthday on a larger and more festive scale emerged first in Egypt during the Fatimids.
+Annemarie Schimmel also says that the tendency to celebrate the memory of Muhammad's day of birth on a larger and more festive scale emerged first in Egypt during the Fatimids.
 The Egyptian historian Maqrizi (d.
-1442) describes one such celebration held in 1122 as an occasion in which mainly scholars and religious establishment participated.
-They listened to sermons, distributed sweets, particularly honey, the Prophet's favourite and the poor received alms.
+1442) describes one such celebration held in 1122 as an occasion in which mainly scholars and religious establishments participated.
+They listened to sermons, distributed sweets, particularly honey, Muhammad's favourite and the poor received alms.
 This Shia origin is frequently noted by those Sunnis who oppose Mawlid.
 According to Encyclopædia Britannica, however, what the Fatimids did was simply a procession of court officials, which did not involve the public but was restricted to the court of the Fatimid caliph.
 Therefore, it has been concluded that the first Mawlid celebration which was a public festival was started by Sunnis in 1207 by Muẓaffar al-Dīn Gökburi.

 It has been suggested that the celebration was introduced into the city Ceuta by Abu al-Abbas al-Azafi as a way of strengthening the Muslim community and to counteract Christian festivals.

 Start of a public holiday

-In 1207, Muẓaffar al-Dīn Gökburi started the first annual public festival of the Mawlid in Erbil (modern day Iraq).
+In 1207, the Turkic general Gökböri started the first annual public festival of the Mawlid in Erbil.
 Gökböri was the brother-in-law of Saladin and soon the festival began to spread across the Muslim world.
 Since Saladin and Gokburi were both Sufis the festival became increasingly popular among Sufi devotees which remains so till this day.
+The Ottomans declared it an official holiday in 1588, known as Mevlid Kandil.
+It is a national holiday in most parts of the Muslim world except Saudi Arabia and Qatar which are officially Salafi.

 Observances

+Where

-Mawlid is celebrated in almost all Islamic countries, and in other countries that have a significant Muslim population, such as Ethiopia, India, the United Kingdom, Turkey, Nigeria,cote dlvore, Sri Lanka, France, Germany, Italy, Iraq, Iran, Maldives, Morocco, Jordan, Libya, Russia and Canada.
-The only exceptions are Qatar and Saudi Arabia where it is not an official public holiday and is forbidden.
+Mawlid is celebrated in almost all Islamic countries, and in other countries that have a significant Muslim population, such as Ethiopia, India, the United Kingdom, Turkey, Nigeria, Côte d'Ivoire, Iraq, Iran, Maldives, Morocco, Jordan, Libya, Russia and Canada.
 Hari Maulaud Nabi is a public holiday in the Cocos (Keeling) Islands.

-However, In the last decades of the late 20th century there has been a trend to "forbid or discredit" Mawlid in the Sunni Muslim world.
+In the last decades of the late 20th century there has been a trend to "forbid or discredit" Mawlid because of the rise of Salafism.